 - 1 ripe avocado, cubed

 - Heat olive oil over medium heat in a large stockpot.
-Add onion and sautee for 5 minutes, then add garlic and sautee an additional 5 minutes.
+Add onion and sautee for 2 minutes, then add garlic and saute an additional minutes.

 - Add water and bouillon or stock to pot and bring to a boil.
 Add chickpeas and reduce heat back to medium.
 Add soy sauce and simmer for a few minutes, then add kale and cashews and cook for 3 more minutes.